CPS-SKLCS/NAPL/README.md

 ## Overview

 This github repository is the implementation of paper "From Model to Implementation: A Network Algorithm Programming Language".
 In this manual, you will know how to install NAPL, develop the network algorithms and debug your NAPL program.
-You can see details of NAPL programming language in wiki or NAPL.md.
+You can see details of NAPL in repository [wiki](https://github.com/CPS-SKLCS/NAPL/wiki) or [NAPL.md](https://github.com/CPS-SKLCS/NAPL/blob/master/NAPL.md).

-## Install and Use
+## Installiation and Usage

 ### Prerequisites
 | Category | Recommended Version |